SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 - GPU layer composition when that path is eligible

 It is the policy boundary of the GPU path.

+It does not own:

+- public support probing
+- window creation
+- render-target allocation APIs
+- caller-device or caller-surface interop setup

 ### Flush Context